james-sciortino/ise-teams-bot/ise-anc-procedure.md

 ### Part 2
 #### Purpose
 * Loop through each UUID (or, *id*)
-* Find the targeted MAC address to ensure that is assigned to the ANC_No_Access policy
+* Find the targeted MAC address to ensure that is assigned to the appropriate ANC Policy.
 #### Headers
 * Content-Type: application/json
 * Accept: application/json